 Shoes change how we walk and have made human feet smaller over the course of centuries.
 Wearing shoes during childhood development might lead to fallen arches and flat-footednes.

-4 billion-year-old imprint footprints reveal the ancient hominin Australopithecus afarensis’s bipedal gait.
+3.7 million-year-old imprint footprints reveal the ancient hominin Australopithecus afarensis’s bipedal gait.
 The Laetoli footprints in Tanzania are the first record of the human step, a unique characteristic of our species.
 For billions of years, creatures ran, jumped, and walked using their naked feet until 40,000 years ago, when some anthropologists believe that the first shoes were made.

 These shoes might have been something like sandals or some form of boot made from leather.
 From these early origins, shoes have drastically changed and improved.
 From thin sandals to heels to the latest “high-technology” cushioned running shoes, we now have all sorts of jazzed-up shoes.
 However, these very same “high-tech” shoes might be causing more problems than they actually alleviate.